-- At the end of the reading period (due date listed on the Minute Tracking Sheet), collect the money from your sponsors for the minutes that you read.
+- At the end of the reading period (due date listed on the Minute Tracking Sheet), collect the money from your donors for the minutes that you read.
 Don't forget to thank them for helping you raise money for people living with multiple sclerosis!

 Tips for collecting pledges

 Top 10 fundraising tips from successful MS Read-A-Thon participants: